DigonIO/scheduler/README.md

 sch.once(dt.datetime(year=2022, month=2, day=15, minute=45), foo)
 ```

-A human readable overview of the scheduled jobs can be created by a simple `print` statement:
+A human readable overview of the scheduled jobs can be created with a simple `print` statement:

 ```py
 print(sch)